Written on Wednesday,

 October 10th, 2012

 freelancer indie designer.
+My wife also used to work as a designer for a bathroom remodeling company (https://phxhomeremodeling.com/) but now she is working as a full-time mom only.
 Recently an old graphic I created on Dribbble has been turned into a tshirt, and I thought “Maybe I could share some of the things I learned working for myself?”, where I succeeded and where I failed.
 This is by no means comprehensive of all the things you need to know when starting your own graphic design business, but I believe covers a great deal of things you need to be prepared for before and while you do.

 Don’t Be Desperate

 My introduction into the independent world of design (I know I’ve shared over and over my loathing of the term freelance, so I will not labor on the topic) was not voluntary.
 Panic was my suit, my state of being (as was faith, but mostly panic).
 I was unprepared and acted out of desperation.
 I wasn’t a salesman.
 I wasn’t a marketer.
 I wasn’t known.
 How could I make money for my family (afterall I had two young children to support and a wife who was a fulltime mom).
 I felt worthless.
 I asked (begged) everyone I knew if they knew of anyone needed help with design — anything in design: logos, print, web.
 That desperation made me devalue my worth.
 I traded my pride for pennies in a cup because I believed it was all I could do to survive.
 While I had a lot of small projects and a few contract opportunities, the amount of time and money I made effectively canceled the other out.
 My estimated hourly rate shrunk as I spent more time on projects (because I was not only doing the design, but the programming and development, the administrative work and the client management).
 It became a cycle, a boulder down a mountain I couldn’t stop.
 It took me five years to learn how to stop it.
 To find my pride and worth.